sfa-siard/EnterUtilities/README.md

 ## Getting started (for devs)

-For building the binaries, Java JDK (1.8 or higher), Ant, and Git must have been installed.
-A copy of build.properties.template must be called build.properties.
-In it using a text editor the local values must be entered as directed by the comments.
+For building the binaries, Java JDK (1.8 or higher) and Ant must have been installed.
+Adjust build.properties if necessary.

-EnterUtilities 2.1 has been built and tested with JAVA JDK 1.8, 9, and 10.

 Run all tests